 A new group will always contain just one object.
-Now, we must add more objects to the group.
-By right clicking the object that immediately follows the group, we can select the Join Preceding option to add it to the preceding group.
+By right clicking the object that immediately follows the group, the Join Preceding option can be selected to add it to the preceding group.

 Once we do this for the second IP rule in our example then the result will be the following: